leomeinel-bak/vitaltpa/README.md

 ### Description

-VitalTpa is a Plugin that gives players the ability to teleport to each other.
+VitalTpa is a Plugin that gives players the ability to ask players to teleport to them.

-This plugin is perfect for any server wanting their players to have an easy way of teleporting.
+This plugin is perfect for any server wanting their players to have an easy way of sending teleport requests.

 ### Features

-* Teleport to others
+* Send request to teleport to others
-* Teleport others to you
+* Send request to teleport others to you

 ### Built With